fleetdm/fleet/README.md

 #### Good neighbors
 Fleet has no ambition to replace all of your other tools.
 (Though it might replace some, if you want it to.)
 Ready-to-use, enterprise-friendly integrations exist for Snowflake, Splunk, GitHub Actions, Vanta, Elastic Jira, Zendesk, and more.

+Fleet plays well with Munki, Chef, Puppet, and Ansible, as well as with security tools like Crowdstrike and SentinelOne.
+For example, you can use the free version of Fleet to quickly report on what hosts are _actually_ running your EDR agent.

+While most folks prefer to use one or the other, Fleet can also coexist peacefully with Rapid7 and other agent-based vulnerability scanners.
+This can be useful during migrations.

 #### Free as in free
 The free version of Fleet will [always be free](https://fleetdm.com/pricing).
 Fleet is [independently backed](https://linkedin.com/company/fleetdm) and actively maintained with the help of many amazing [contributors](https://github.com/fleetdm/fleet/graphs/contributors).